100 Notable alumni of

 -

-Sheila Cecilia Escovedo, known under the stage name Sheila E., is an American percussionist and singer.
-She began her career in the mid-1970s as a percussionist for The George Duke Band.
-After separating from the group in 1983, Sheila began a solo career, starting with the release of her debut album in 1984, which included her biggest hit song, "The Glamorous Life".
-She also saw a hit with the single "A Love Bizarre".
+Sheila Cecilia Escovedo, known under the stage name Sheila E., is an American singer and drummer.
+She began her career in the mid-1970s as a percussionist for the George Duke Band.
+After separating from the group in 1983, Sheila began collaborating with Prince and launched a solo career, starting with the release of her debut album in 1984, which included her biggest hit "The Glamorous Life".
+She also saw a hit with the 1985 single "A Love Bizarre".
 She is sometimes referred to as the "Queen of Percussion".
+In 2021, she received a Latin Grammy Lifetime Achievement Award.

 -